20klompr/xPro-V5/Hookup-Guide.md

 # Connect Power Supply

-Please note: The xPro-V5 utilizes Trinamic 5160 stepper drivers running at up to 4A RMS, 6A peak and therefore we recommend using a UL listed power supply rated at or above 300W (at 24vDC) such as the Meanwell LRS350 24v Power Supply.
+Please note: The xPro-V5 utilizes Trinamic 5160 stepper drivers running at up to 4A RMS, over 6A peak - we recommend using a UL listed 24v Power Supply rated at or above 300W (such as the Meanwell LRS350 24v Power Supply)

 ## CNCJS